SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 # SDA Commons Server Auth

-This module provides an [`AuthBundle`](./src/main/java/org/sdase/commons/server/auth/AuthBundle.java) to authenticate users based on JSON Web Tokens.
+This module provides an [`AuthBundle`](./src/main/java/org/sdase/commons/server/auth/AuthBundle.java) to authenticate users based on JSON Web Tokens and an [`OpaBundle`](./src/main/java/org/sdase/commons/server/opa/OpaBundle.java) to authorize the request with help of the [`Open Poliy Agent`](http://www.openpolicyagent.org).

 To use the bundle, a dependency to this module has to be added:

 ```
 compile 'org.sdase.commons:sda-commons-server-auth:<current-version>'
 ```
+## Auth Bundle

 The authentication creates a [`JwtPrincipal`](./src/main/java/org/sdase/commons/server/auth/JwtPrincipal.java) per request.
-The current user can be accessed from the `SecurityContext`:
+This can be accessed from the `SecurityContext`:

 ```java
 @PermitAll